 After a dental implant procedure, you will most likely need to get another toothbrush.
 The new teeth anchored on the implants are still delicate and need to be handled with utmost care.
 That is why our dentists in Leesburg, VA, recommend switching to a soft-bristled toothbrush, especially nylon ones.
 These have pliable bristles and are gentle on your implants.
 For those areas that are hard-to-reach with the toothbrush, a Proxabrush will come in handy.

 Hard-bristled toothbrushes could scratch the implants’ surfaces, and the result could be a pain.
 To make it clear, once you have gotten your implants, avoid using metal instruments to clean the mouth.
 Regular brushing and flossing will do.

 Another important tip to ensure your implants’ fast healing and longevity is to avoid abrasive cleaning products, whether it is mouthwash or toothpaste.
-According to Dr. Marcus Hoang, DDS, such products could cause discomfort.
+According to Dr. Jane O. Stewart, DDS, such products could cause discomfort.
 Therefore you will have to go for gentle products.
 It could also help if you stopped using dental hygiene products with intense flavors such as cinnamon or mint to avoid any discomfort in the oral cavity.